Huge Hulu exec shakeup could be good news for TV and movie lovers

 Hulu has always struggled in the shadow of Netflix, its much bigger rival.
 (How much bigger?
 Read this.)
 Now, new Hulu CEO Randy Freer is making his biggest changes yet in hopes of closing the gap.
 And that could be good for users like you.

-Change #1: Hulu will no longer have a Chief Content Officer.
+Change #1: Hulu will no longer have a chief content officer.
 He's gone.
-But that doesn't mean content isn't a priority -- just the opposite, because of Change #2 and #3.
+But that doesn't mean content isn't a priority -- just the opposite, because of Changes #2 and #3.

 More original content, more licensed content?
 Perhaps, thanks to the new focus.
 Hulu's also hinting at more "premium add-ons and innovative new formats" to come -- which brings to mind the recent HBO and Spotify tie-ups.